 In addition to being hilarious, the videos linked to a website that Liberty designed himself.
+Incorporating this website redesign is what made all the difference.
 Visitors could watch all of the videos, submit their own photos, and even read Liberty’s poetry.
 They could also learn about his sponsors.
 Along with blowing up online and getting mentions across the blogosphere, traffic to the site eventually sustained itself without new videos.

 Grasshopper is a phone tech company geared towards small business solutions.
 To generate buzz for their brand, they mailed out 25,000 chocolate-covered grasshoppers to 5,000 industry influencers (by the way, those were actual grasshoppers).
 The package was accompanied by a URL that linked to a company-made video on entrepreneurship.
 The point was that entrepreneurs should take risks, and in this case the risk paid off: the video got 8,000 views a day and received a lot of coverage.

 Telecom giant, CISCO is no stranger to social media.
 Using a robust presence online, it frequently runs specific campaigns in addition to its normal engagement strategies.
 In one especially effective campaign, the company launched a new router exclusively through social channels, and saved approximately $100,000 in marketing costs.